digitalocean/sea-notes-saas-starter-kit/README.md

 ### AI Features Included:

-- **AI Integration Demo** - Users can click "Generate Note with AI" to see how DigitalOcean's Inference API works (demonstrates AI integration patterns)
+- **AI Integration Demo** - Users can click "Generate Note with GradientAI" to see how DigitalOcean's Inference API works (demonstrates AI integration patterns)
 - **Automatic Title Generation** - When users create notes without titles, the system generates relevant titles in the background
 - **Graceful Fallbacks** - If AI services are unavailable, the app continues working normally with timestamp-based titles